dvegosaurus/network_stats_netcap/readme.md

     - add the config file

 Netcap and telegraf are attached to the host network to allow testing with port mirroring.
+Packetbeat is not included and needs to installed on a client

 ### ElasticSearch config
 ElasticSearch need some config to work with packetbeat.
 Kibana will handle this for us :